uzh-rpg/snn_angular_velocity/README.md

 - GPU device number

 #### Writing predictions to disk
-If you would like write the predictions of the network to disk:
+If you would like to write the predictions of the network to disk:
 ```bash
 python test.py --write
 ```